 \subsection{Giant Optical Gyroscope}

-VBG itself is a large-scale optical platform, and thus it is not surprising that it can provide advantages for measurements that benefit from scaling up, such as building a giant optical gyroscope (GOG).
-A quantum optical gyroscope has recently been proposed for seismology and to explore the interplay between quantum physics and general relativity \cite{brady2021frame}.
-An indistinguishable photon pair is emitted into a large ring cavity attached to the Earth's surface, with one photon propagating clockwise and the other counterclockwise.
-The rotation of the Earth, the speed of which is denoted as $\omega_E$, generates the Sagnac effect \cite{sagnac1913preuve} and introduces a time delay $\delta\tau_{\mathrm{sag}}$ in the arrival time of two photons that is proportional to the area size of the ring cavity, which can be written as
+The VBG itself is a large-scale optical platform, and it is therefore well suited for measurements that benefit from scaling up, such as the realization of a giant optical gyroscope (GOG).
+A quantum optical gyroscope has recently been proposed for applications in seismology and for probing the interplay between quantum physics and general relativity \cite{brady2021frame}.
+In this scheme, an indistinguishable photon pair is emitted into a large ring cavity attached to the Earth's surface, with one photon propagating clockwise and the other counterclockwise.
+The Earth's rotation, the speed of which is denoted as $\omega_E$, induces a Sagnac effect \cite{sagnac1913preuve} that introduces a relative time delay $\delta\tau_{\mathrm{sag}}$ between the two photons that is proportional to the area size of the ring cavity, which can be written as

 with $\mathcal{F}$ being the sensitive factor and $A$ being the area size.
-The delay $\tau$ shifts the HOM dip from which the delay can be determined.
-In addition, general relativity predicts a correction in the locally observed angular rotation speed known as the frame-dragging effect \cite{thirring1918wirkung},
+This delay $\tau$ shifts the HOM dip, from which the time delay can be determined.
+In addition, general relativity predicts a correction to the locally observed angular rotation rate, known as the frame-dragging effect \cite{thirring1918wirkung},

-where $G$ is the gravitational constant, $I$ is the moment of inertia, and $R_E$ is the radius of the Earth.
-This gives rise to a sensitive factor of $\mathcal{F}_{\mathrm{FD}}\sim10^{-24}\mathrm{s/km^2}$ and indicates that an effective area of $10^6\mathrm{km^2}$ can only generate a time delay at the attosecond level, which is barely within the reach of the demonstrated sensitivity of the HOM-dip measurement \cite{lyons2018attosecond}.
+where $G$ is the gravitational constant, $I$ is the moment of inertia, and $R_E$ is the Earth's radius.
+This corresponds to a sensitivity factor of $\mathcal{F}_{\mathrm{FD}}\sim10^{-24}\,\mathrm{s/km^2}$, implying that an area of $10^6\mathrm{km^2}$ can only generate a time delay at the attosecond level, which lies barely within the demonstrated sensitivity of the HOM-dip measurements \cite{lyons2018attosecond}.